DavyR01/Make_Sense_Project/README.md

 - Check your node version with command `node -v` otherwise install it.
 - Run command `npm run setup` to install packages needed for the project.
 - You need to create and fill .env files in the folders frontend and backend.
   You will find templates in `backend/.env.sample` and `frontend/.env.sample` as an example.
-  _NB: To launch the backend server, you'll need an environment file with database credentials._
+  _NB: To launch the backend server, you'll need an environment file with database credentials.
+An environment file with connection data for a valid DB is therefore required.
 - Run command `npm run migrate` to download datas from SQL.
 - Once all the steps have been completed, you can login.